-In 2024, BC SPCA care and protection experts created an innovative system to ensure that 8C SPCA saft helping animals community animals at greatest risk and danger are prioritized for intake at our centres.
+In 2024, BC SPCA care and protection experts created an innovative system to ensure that community animals at greatest risk and danger are prioritized for intake at our centres.
 "As with any animal welfare organization, the BC SPCA does not have unlimited capacity to take in animals," says Adrienne McBride, senior director for animal flow.
 "Our new Vulnerability Spectrum guides our staff in making consistent and informed decisions about which animals are in greatest need of our space, and which can be helped through other BC SPCA services."